Audi Q4 e-tron Review & Prices

 Reliability and problems

-The Q4 e-tron comes standard with a three-year/60,000-mile warranty on the car, though the battery’s coverage stretches to eight years and 100,000 miles.
+The Q4 e-tron comes standard with a three-year/60,000-mile warranty, which is in line with most other premium car makers, but it’s also the minimum you get in the UK.
+The battery’s coverage stretches to eight years or 100,000 miles, at least.

-Charging an Audi Q4 e-tron using a domestic three-pin plug takes a full 24 hours, but that falls to a more manageable 8 hours if using a standard 7kW home charger.
-When on the road and relying on public chargers, the Q4 e-tron charges to 80% on a 50kW charger in 72 minutes, or from 10% to 80% on a 175kW charger in 28 minutes.
+Charging an Audi Q4 e-tron using a domestic three-pin plug takes a full 24 hours, but that falls to 13 hours if using a standard 7kW home charger.
+When on the road and relying on public chargers, the Q4 e-tron charges from 10-80% on a 175kW charger in 28 minutes.

 Some versions of the Q4 e-tron have rear-wheel drive, but most have Audi’s 'Quattro' all-wheel drive.